Deutsch: Maras / Español: Maras / Português: Maras / Français: Maras / Italian: Maras

 The town itself is quaint and offers a glimpse into rural Andean life, with cobblestone streets, adobe houses, and local markets.
 Maras serves as a gateway to exploring other important Incan sites in the Sacred Valley, such as Moray, an archaeological site with circular agricultural terraces that the Incas used for farming experimentation.
 The combination of Maras and Moray makes for a popular day trip from Cusco, allowing visitors to immerse themselves in both the natural beauty and historical significance of the area.

 Travellers to Maras often enjoy the panoramic views of the Andes mountains and the vibrant culture of the local Quechua-speaking communities.
-The town’s altitude and location provide stunning vistas, making it a favoured spot for photography and landscape enthusiasts.
+The town’s altitude and Location provide stunning vistas, making it a favoured spot for photography and landscape enthusiasts.

 Application Areas